 5. Tax Credits – Most parents qualify for them.
 They are the Hope Scholarship Credit (up to $1,500) and The Lifetime Learning Credit (up to $2,000).
 You could lose some financial aid in these cases, but the gain will surely offset any loss.
 For each year your child is in college, get IRS Form 8863.
 Then there’s the American Opportunity Tax Credit, a tax credit of up to $2,500 of the cost of tuition, fees and course materials paid during the taxable year.
 Also, 40% of the credit (up to $1,000) is refundable.
 This means you can get it even if you owe no tax.
 CAUTION: it’s only good for 4 years when there’s an 80% chance your child will spend five and even six years to get an undergrad degree.
 Ouch!

 6, Borrowing from a 401(k) or 403(b) – With fairly low interest rates and repayment terms that are quite doable, this is tax-free “income.”
-Call your plan administrator for guidance.
-Call your shrink if you actually plan on going this route.
-Sorry, but your retirement is far more important that your child’s college education.
+Call your plan administrator for guidance, but remember, your retirement is far more important that your child’s college education.
 You can borrow for education, but not for retirement.

 7. Medical Expenses – Contact lenses, braces, cab to the doctor’s office – all fit into those medical expenses that are considered in the federal aid formulas.
 Keep excellent records of out-of-pocket costs.
 The self-employed should wave their health insurance premiums like a red flag in front of a financial aid director – it’s a legitimate factor as to how much more aid you can receive.